Epicweb-Optimizely/Epicweb.Optimizely.AIAssistant/faq.md

 - Priority Usage
    - Latest and new models will be available for you
 - Increased Usage Limits
-   - GPT-4 Models and models that can handle more text (16k and 32k)
+   - GPT-4 Models and models that can handle more text
 - Email Support
    - We answer within 24h
 - Optional Setup with different AI-Models
    - Setup your own models in Azure and finetune them
+   - Setup your own custom AI

 ## How do i get Premium subscription?
 Please fill in this form on this page https://aiassistant.optimizely.blog or email support@epicweb.se to get started

 ## What does Premium subscription cost?
 Pricing begins at
-- $250/month for US companies
+- $350/month for US companies
-- 250€/month for European companies
+- 350€/month for European companies / 3900 SEK for Sweden

 Please note, traffic costs are not included.